Mpox (previously known as monkeypox)

 • headache

-The rash goes through different stages.
-Usually starting as a flat red rash, fluid-filled or blister-like lesions (vesicles) often develop and may fill with pus (pustules).
-After 2–3 weeks the lesions dry and become crusted scabs.
+The rash usually starts as a flat and red, then spots may fill up with fluid or pus.
+After 2–3 weeks the spots dry and become crusted scabs.
 The scabs will fall off and leave new but often discoloured skin underneath.

-Some people who have been vaccinated for mpox may still get infected, but the illness and rash are usually mild.
+People vaccinated for mpox may still get the illness, but symptoms are usually mild.

 Treatment